Contact

 How do I know that my treatment is of good quality?

-Your treatment should include manual hands on care which may consist of one or more therapeutic modalities, exercise, functional training and education.
-Although you may be a little sore after a therapy session, you should feel an improvement in your ability to perform activities at home, work or leisure with greater ease, increased tolerance, and improved feeling of well being.
+Although you may be a little sore after a therapy session, you should feel an improvement in your ability to perform activities at home/work/leisure with greater ease, increased tolerance, and improved feeling of well being.

 Will I need follow-up or maintenance care?